stackforge/openstack-sdk-php/doc/oo-tutorial.md

 container can have any number of objects.

-In the object model for the HPCloud PHP library, a top-level object called `HPCloud\Storage\ObjectStorage` provides access to the Object Storage service.
+In the object model for the HPCloud PHP library, a top-level object called HPCloud::Storage::ObjectStorage provides access to the Object Storage service.
 In this step, we will be working with that object.

 ### Getting an ObjectStorage Instance